-Even tiny hops need to be taken seriously before they turn in to full blown “hi-ho Silver” type rearing.
+Even tiny hops need to be taken seriously before they turn into full blown “hi-ho Silver” type rearing.
 Once this behavior is learned, it is difficult to stop.
-If you’re a beginner rider it will be almost impossible, in fact dangerous, to try and solve this problem yourself.
+If you’re a beginner rider, it will be almost impossible, in fact, dangerous, to try to solve this problem yourself.
 You will need to find a professional who can help you.

 Why Do Horses Rear?

 It is essential to understand why your horse is rearing before attempting to eliminate the behavior.
 Rearing is a reaction that can be caused by: